Estimating Dimensionality of Neural Representations from Finite Samples: Bias-corrected global dimensionality estimator

 Next, we show how the average dimensionality changes from layer to layer in \figref{fig:llm_experiment}b when the sample size is small.
 While the naive estimator significantly underestimates the dimensionality, it preserves the overall profile of dimensionality across layers.
 However, our estimator reveals more fine-grained features of the layerwise dimensionality that are hidden otherwise.
 We provide additional details about our experiments in \secref{sec:SI_experimental_details}.

 Finally, we would like to comment on the interesting behavior in \figref{fig:llm_experiment}b, where the dimensionality increases towards the mid-layers and decreases again.
 This behavior was observed previously \cite{valeriani2023geometry} and was recently reported in \citet{skean2025layer} by using matrix-based entropy measures \cite{giraldo2014measures}, which includes the logarithm of the dimensionality as a special case.
-It would be interesting to see if our estimator can be extended to these more general measures in future work.